tanisperez/dotfiles/README.md

 ## TODO

+- [ ] Replace grub-silent with systemd-boot in the VM.
 - [ ] Copy some configs to root.
 For example: nanorc.
 - [ ] Add more alias: paccache, remove unused pacman packages and so on.
 - [ ] Explore tuned for laptop performance profiles.